Garage Flooring & Epoxy Floor Coating FAQs

-Epoxy Floor FAQsWhat is the difference between Armor Chip, Armor Granite and Armor II ?
+Epoxy Flooring FAQsWhat is the difference between Armor Chip, Armor Granite and Armor II floor coatings?

 a.
 Surface prep is the MOST important step of any coating project.
 An improperly prepared floor will result in either a failure, or shortened performance life.
-Prepping can be done by either using the acid etch’ method, or mechanical method.
+Prepping can be done by either using the acid etch method, or grinding.
 New concrete MUST be prepped the same as old concrete.

 To Etch your floor simply wet a section of floor(do in sections from back to front)mix etching solution and sprinkle evenly over wet floor.
 A Garden Watering can works great for this.
 Scrub in vigorously with a stiff bristled shop broom.
 Let sit 5-10 minutes and rinse off.
 Try to avoid as best as possible of running rinse water over an already etched surface.
 You do not want to over etch.
 If it is unavoidable keep the already etched section wet and before rinsing the new section neutralize the acid.
 This will prevent over etching.
 If rinse water is running over finished driveways, keep surface wet and or neutralize prior to rinsing.

 d.
-Mechanical methods: You can use a rotary type sander or diamond grinder to prepare your floor.
-These types of tools are available at most tool rental places.
-If using a grinder rent a good quality grinder with at least dual heads equipped with 18 grit diamond blades.
+Mechanical methods: You can use the Floor Prep Machine available for rental from your local Home Depot.
+If the vac attachment is available take that too.
+You can also use a diamond grinder available at most tool rental places.
+If using a grinder rent a good quality grinder with at least dual heads equipped with 25 grit diamond blades.
 If a Vac System is available with the grinder we recommend using it.
 It will minimize the dust.
 Do not try a shop vac since they will simply clog up after a few minutes of use.
 Make sure to vacuum well after this step as sanding or grinding creates a lot of dust.
 If possible do a light etching to remove any leftover dust.

 e.
 Oily/greasy floors: No standard coating can stick to an oily floor.
-We carry an excellent Oil/Grease Emulsifier which converts oil and petroleum products into a soapy solution which gets rinsed away.
 If your floor is oil soaked and/or stained, after degreasing and etch, check with the water drop test to see if still beading or if the water displays a rainbow color.
 You may need to degrease and etch several times to remove oil stains, they can be very stubborn and difficult to remove.
-Some stains are impossible to remove, if so, then you need to use our Oil Stop Primer which is a special primer designed to stick to oily floors.
+Another effective method is to clean oil stains with Tide Liquid Detergent, scrub some Tide into the stain and then scrub some dilute muriatic acid into the Tide, the stain should start bubbling out.
+You may have to do it more than once.
+Make sure that after using any cleaning agent that you rinse and clean the spots thoroughly with TSP to remove any cleaning residues.
+Some stains are impossible to remove, if all of the above has failed, then you need to use our Oil Primer which is a special primer designed to stick to oily floors.
 This is an excellent product that is patent-pending.

 Surface spider cracks can be filled in with the epoxy.
-Hair line cracks that run the depth of the slab and all larger cracks should be repaired with either our Crack and Joint Compound or our Instant Crack Repair Compound.
+Hair line cracks that run the depth of the slab and all larger cracks should be repaired with either our Crack and Joint Compound or our Ready Coat Crack Repair Compound.
 Trying to fill cracks that run the depth of the slab will consume large amounts of costly epoxy product and may end up like a bottomless pit if there is a void under the crack.
-The instant crack compound can be used after etching.
+The ready coat crack compound can be used after etching.
 Mix equal parts of A & B and putty knife into cracks and scrape smooth.
 Then apply coating right over it, no need to let harden.
-If using the crack and joint compound, apply after etching, mix with up to 50lbs of playground sand(purchased locally) till you get a pasty dry type of grout.
-Trowel or putty knife into cracks,scrape smooth and let cure for 24 hrs prior to coating over.How does your epoxy compare to a cycloaliphatic epoxy?
+The crack & joint compound can be applied before etching, mix with up to 50lbs of playground sand(purchased locally) till you get a pasty dry type of grout.
+Trowel or putty knife into cracks,scrape smooth and let cure for 24 hrs prior to etching and coating over.How does your epoxy compare to a cycloaliphatic epoxy?

 Water based epoxy companies make misleading statements by claiming their epoxies are safer for the environment.
 Typical water based epoxies in addition to being inferior epoxy, they are not better for the environment!
 They contain 1 lb of VOCs per gallon of epoxy.
 Armor Ultra, Armor Chip, Armor Granite and Armor Basement Paint all contain ZERO VOCs!
 It's pretty clear which is better for the environment!What is Hot Tire Lifting?